nyorain/rvg/README.md

 - [ ] graph widget, e.g. for frametimes
 - [ ] drag and drop stuff (not sure if needed at all)
 - [ ] helper for non-convex shapes (in rvg: stencil buffer? or decomposition?)

+- [ ] document stuff
+  - [ ] intro tutorial, getting started

+TODO(performance): use own BufferAllocator for staging buffer in context and clear all allocations on frame end.
+Also own DescriptorAllocator?
+TODO(performance): use direct write for small updates in upload140?
+TODO(performance): reduce number of SubBuffers?
+In text/polygon. will probably require the vpp::offset feature for upload140